xiangx7805/Learning-Notes/LDA & Topic Model.md

-# LDA model :cyclone:
+# LDA model :thought_balloon:
 LDA represents documents as mixtures of topics that spit out words with certain probabilities.
 It assumes that documents are produced in the following fashion: when writing each document, you

 *  Decide on the number of words N the document will have (say, according to a Poisson distribution).
 *  Choose a topic mixture for the document (according to a Dirichlet distribution over a fixed set of K topics).
-For example, assuming that we have the two food and cute animal topics above, you might choose the document to consist of 1/3 food and 2/3 cute animals.
+For example, assuming that we have the two food and cute animal topics, you might choose the document to consist of 1/3 food and 2/3 cute animals.
-*  Generate each word $w_i$ in the document by:
+*  Generate each word *W* in the document by:
    *  First picking a topic (according to the multinomial distribution that you sampled above; for example, you might pick the food topic with 1/3 probability and the cute animals topic with 2/3 probability).
    *  Using the topic to generate the word itself (according to the topic’s multinomial distribution).
 For example, if we selected the food topic, we might generate the word “broccoli” with 30% probability, “bananas” with 15% probability, and so on.

 Assuming this generative model for a collection of documents, LDA then tries to backtrack from the documents to find a set of topics that are likely to have generated the collection.

-# LDA in Topic Modeling :sunny:
+# LDA & Topic Modeling :sunny:

 ## How does it work? :paw_prints: